Skip to content

 Stakeholder Inquiry: Do all products have to be HL7® FHIR capable by Dec 31, 2022, or just the certified products?

-ONC Response: The API compliance requirement for certified products is contained in 45 CFR 170.404: API Conditions and Maintenance of Certification requirements.
+ASTP Response: The API compliance requirement for certified products is contained in 45 CFR 170.404: API Conditions and Maintenance of Certification requirements.
 According to 170.404(b)(3):

 “A Certified API Developer with certified API technology previously certified to the certification criterion in § 170.315(g)(8) must provide all API Information Sources with such certified API technology deployed with certified API technology certified to the certification criterion in § 170.315(g)(10) by no later than December 31, 2022.”